Rahul4301/Pantryguide/README.md

-# 🥫 Pantryguide
+# 🥫 PantryPal

-A modern, AI-powered recipe and grocery assistant built with Next.js, Genkit, and Firebase Studio.
+A modern, AI-powered meal planning and grocery assistant built with Next.js, Genkit, MySQL, and more.

 ---